 I did not end up being a doctor, but my network of family and friends includes physicians who practice in hospitals where emergency code announcements signifying imminent death are commonplace.
-Lisa*, a close female relative who is a physician, monitored my father who had stage IV lung cancer.
-While Lisa was fully aware of my father’s condition and coordinated with other medical specialists, she struggled to demarcate between the professional and personal.
+Lisa*, a close female relative who is a physician, monitored my mother health and showed an article to learn how SculpSure works from Tidewater Physicians For Women so i could better take care of her.
+While Lisa was fully aware of my mother’s condition and coordinated with other medical specialists, she struggled to demarcate between the professional and personal.
 As a relative, it was natural for her to convince my father to consider life support options which I wholeheartedly concurred with.
 Our sentiment was a clear manifestation that we wanted my father to live longer.

 My father had agreed with his oncologist for Do-Not-Resuscitate (DNR) orders and this choice stems from his experience with my mother’s predicament over a decade ago.
 Since my mother was no longer self-aware during the last few months of her life, my father had to make many difficult decisions including insertion of a feeding tube and a breathing machine dependency.
 It was painful to witness how those set of procedures took its toll on my mother’s body and my father did not want to subject us to the same situation.
 In the end, my father gracefully surrendered his life.